drug-design/course/docs/chapters/molecular-similarity.md

 ##### LogP

-When changes are introduced in a structure, their impact on the global characteristics of the modified compounds must be taken into account.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/logp-0e40c589'><i class='fa fa-play' aria-hidden='true'></i></button>When changes are introduced in a structure, their impact on the global characteristics of the modified compounds must be taken into account.
 The example below illustrates a change in logP that is not negligible.

 ![](https://media.drugdesign.org/course/molecular-similarity/local_example2.png){: loading=lazy }
 #### Discontinuity in the Function of the Receptor

-A small change of a ligand can result in dramatic alteration of effect with a receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/discontinuity-function-receptor-453f1ce7'><i class='fa fa-play' aria-hidden='true'></i></button>A small change of a ligand can result in dramatic alteration of effect with a receptor.
 For example L 162,389 and L 162,782 differ only by one methyl group.
 The former is an antagonist and the latter an agonist of the angiotensin AT1 receptor.
 Appreciate the dramatic change in receptor binding that occurs for all the examples shown below.
 A conformational change of the receptor is initiated by the agonist but not the antagonist: a discontinuity that is very hard to predict.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.